-Any woman delivering at UC San Diego can request an on-call volunteer doula through the Hearts & Hands Program.
+Any woman delivering with UC San Diego Health can request an on-call volunteer doula through the Hearts & Hands Program.
 This is a free service, and hospital staff can call for a doula at a mother's request at any hour.

 What Is a Doula?

 A doula is trained to give one-on-one support to women in labor.
 She provides non-medical physical and emotional care to the birthing mother and may also lend a hand with communications between the mother, her family and the hospital staff.

 Midwifery Service for information on delivering with a midwife), and do not replace the mother's partner.
 A doula's expertise is in offering comfort and reassurance.
 Her care helps a laboring woman to feel safe and confident throughout labor, delivery and the immediate postpartum period.
 By assisting with comfort measures a doula can also help the mother’s partner play an active support role at the level he or she is confident.